Loading...

 There's a few other key moments we'll need to describe, but I'm going to leave that there now and you can continue writing the recount.

-So let's just check our success criteria.
+So, let's just check our success criteria.

-Have I written in the first person perspective?
+Have I written in the first-person perspective?
 I have.

-I'm, we, we, my.
+I'm, are, we, we, my.

 So I can give myself a tick.

-We travelled, we were turned away.
+We were turned away.

-I've used apostrophes for contraction.
+Informal language, I've used apostrophes for contraction.

-I've used capital letters, the words crazy, mean.
+I've used capital letters.

-These are informal adjective choices.
+These are informal adjective choices and then show, not tell language.

 I said my heart was pounding.

-I hugged Mumma tightly.
+I hugged mama tightly.

 These are showing how she is feeling.

-Okay, so I've included everything I needed to and now you're going to be able to carry on writing the recount independently.
+Okay, so I've included everything I needed to, and now you're going to be able to carry on writing the recount independently.

 Okay, it is time for task B.